robenkleene/design-references/cinema-4d/cinema-4d-camera.md

     - `Top`
     - `Bottom`
 - Only the `Perspective` camera has `Display > Gouraud Shading` turn on by default, that's why the other cameras sometimes look like just wireframes and only the `Perspective` camera has shading

-## Create

-- `Create > Camera > Standard`
-- To view through a created camera, click the icon in the `Object Manager` that looks like a target for the camera

 ## Tags